· Mains · 6 min read

 Instructions

-1. Soak 8 bamboo skewers in water at least 15 minutes before preparing the skewers to prevent skewers from burning as the kebobs cook.
+- Soak bamboo skewers in water for at least 15 minutes to prevent burning

-2. Preheat oven to 400°F. Line a sheet pan with parchment paper.
+- Preheat oven to 400°F. Line a sheet pan with parchment paper

-3. Thread the steak, squash, zucchini, and mushrooms onto the skewers evenly, two pieces of each item per kebob.
-You should have enough ingredients to make 7–9 kabobs.
+- Thread steak, squash, zucchini, and mushrooms onto skewers, two pieces of each item per kebob

-4. In a small mixing bowl, whisk together honey, tamari, and ginger.
-Brush over the threaded kabobs.
+- In a small mixing bowl, whisk together honey, tamari, and ginger

 Notes